caldweln/doc-explore-tango-cs/README.md

 The initial introductory documents are to cover the common fundemental concepts of the Tango CS Framework.
 But each offering a different approach depending on the readers background.
 In this fashion, the reader can choose the one that offers the smallers barrier to entry.

 The intention is to have 3 introductory papers each implementing the same project, and covering the same fundemental Tango concepts.
 However, each using a Tango toolset (of a particular programming language) particular to a programmers background that covers:
-Python Approach: Tango fundementals, PyTango, Taurus Java Approach: Tango fundementals, Pogo (Java), QTango C++ Approach: Tango fundementals, Pogo (C++), ATK
+ - Python Approach: Tango fundementals, PyTango, Taurus
+ - Java Approach: Tango fundementals, Pogo (Java), QTango
+ - C++ Approach: Tango fundementals, Pogo (C++), ATK

-Following this a intermediary and advanced papers will explore more sophisticated aspects of the framework in a more heterogeneous fashion.
+Following this a set of intermediary and advanced papers will explore more sophisticated aspects of the framework in a more heterogeneous fashion.